Daniel Lawrence - Advanced Computer Science MSc

 Join us at the Canterbury campus on Wednesday 15 November from 17:00 - 19:00.
 Open Events are a fantastic way to meet our staff and students, explore our locations and find out how Kent can help you make your ambition count.

-On this GCHQ provisionally certified programme you will learn the essential skills to support cyber security within commercial and government organisations.
+On this UK government’s National Cyber Security Centre (NCSC) fully certified programme, you learn the essential skills to support cyber security within commercial and government organisations.
 This includes the technical side of encryption, authentication, biometrics, network security, etc as well as information security management and cyber security risk.

 This MSc is aimed at computing graduates with strong programming skills seeking careers as cyber security professionals or careers that need a systematic and deep understanding of the subject.
 It would also be an excellent starting point for those wishing to carry out further research in cyber security.

 You can gain work experience by choosing to take this course with an industrial placement.
 We have strong links with industry including IBM, Microsoft and Oracle.
 Our dedicated placement team can help you gain a suitable paid position and provide support throughout your placement.